Home » Posts tagged 'Human Resources'

 Public Employees: Connecticut

 Several years ago Connecticut State Senator Edith Prague wanted to pass workplace bullying legislation for public employees.
 The opposition argued that it was already covered under workplace violence policies and a study was requested to determine if it was indeed included.
 I was filming Prague’s support of the Healthy Workplace Bill at the time and remember well that she was passionate about the topic and surprised to learn that the handbook policies put in place after a tragic workplace 1998 shooting nearly 10 years earlier actually did address bullying behavior.
 The 2008 report concluded that: (more…)

 Below is the part of the Postal Service‘s “Stand up talks: respect in the workplace” campaign they provide for their employees that specifically addresses workplace bullying.
 Although gossiping is often considered bullying behavior, it is addressed as a separate topic.
 It will be interesting to see what type of impact this awareness raising effort has: (more…)

 This New Years I’m giving thanks to all of you who have supported my work and helped me create a powerful network of websites and videos.
 Top on the list is my tech guru and videographer, Patrick Perrotto, who has always been there.
 He freely donated the use of his state of the art broadcast quality equipment and did much of the driving.
-Over the years we’ve been to Massachusetts, Texas, New Jersey, New York (numerous times), Virginia (numerous times), Pennsylvania and Canada and I even took a few solos to Wisconsin,… Read More

 Video testimony of a woman who says she left her job in Human Resources because her boss bullied her and her health deteriorated.
 She now regrets that prior to her own experience an employee had come to her for help but she didn’t understand how devastating workplace bullying can be.